 This year marks 50 years of the Apollo 11 moon landing, widely regarded as one of humankind’s greatest achievements.
 The Royal Australian Mint has issued a coin set in celebration of its anniversary.

 A Triumph of Man and Machine

-- On July 21st 1969, the world watched as Neil Armstrong uttered, the immortal words, “That’s one small step for man.
+- On July 21st 1969, the world watched as Neil Armstrong uttered the immortal words, “That’s one small step for man.
 One giant leap for mankind,” as he set foot on the lunar surface for the first time.
-The journey to the moon and back is a testament of humankind’s resilience, perseverance and cooperation.
+The journey to the moon and back is a testament to humankind’s resilience, perseverance and cooperation.
 Several scientists from different parts of the world worked together to make this dream come true.

 Coin collectable set

-The set comes with 2 dome-shaped coins of half dollar (USA) and $5 (Australia) denominations.
+The set comes with 2 dome-shaped coins of half a dollar (USA) and $5 (Australia) denominations.
 The Australian coin depicts the Earth in colour, prominently featuring Australia facing the moon with the journey of the Apollo 11 crew traced in the sky.
 The other side features the CSIRO Parkes radio telescope pointed towards the moon as it received signals of the Apollo 11 lunar landing.
-Iconic words from Neil Armstrong’s journal are etched in the background and this side also has an image of Queen Elizabeth II.
+Iconic words from Neil Armstrong’s journal are etched in the background, and this side also has an image of Queen Elizabeth II.

 Specifications of Coins in Lunar Landing Set: